KULL-Centre/DEERpredict/docs/_docs/docs.md

 # Introduction

 ## About
-DEERpredict is a software for the prediction of Double Electron-Electron Resonance (DEER) distance distributions, Fluorescence Resonance Energy Transfer, and Paramagnetic Relaxation Enhancement (PRE) rates from conformational ensembles.
+DEERpredict is a software for the prediction of Double Electron-Electron Resonance (DEER) distance distributions, Fluorescence Resonance Energy Transfer (FRET), and Paramagnetic Relaxation Enhancement (PRE) rates from conformational ensembles.

 The development is a team effort with contributions from João Martins, Micha BA Kunze, Ramon Crehuet and Giulio Tesei.